 This eventually leads me to the idea of developing my student’s skills in asking the right questions.
 Instead of showing them an array of events, I guide them to the ‘hows and whys’.
 This is a creative push to help students achieve something every single day.
 Their inquisitive minds explore for answers.

 Most people think that it is the task of the teacher to always ask questions.
 It is true that teachers should develop the art of questioning but not for the sake of occupying the whole teaching process of asking questions.

 Why is it important for students to develop their skills of questioning?
 It is because most classroom settings aren’t traditional anymore.
 The 21st-century classroom emphasizes the idea of having independent learners.

 Students monitor their understanding and expand their thinking if they ask questions.
 It is a great manifestation that they are indeed learning.
 They have to develop new ways of thinking about concepts, issues, and solutions.

 We, teachers, are not the center of attention anymore because we have long become the facilitators of learning.
 We are not the owner of the stage of information anymore.

-As we unravel our students’ potentials and as we help them achieve the learning goals, it is necessary to make learning really engaging by not feeding them information but by providing them opportunities to interact with the learning materials.
+As we unravel our students’ potential and as we help them achieve their learning goals, it is necessary to make learning really engaging by not feeding them information but by providing them opportunities to interact with the learning materials.
 Hence, their interests are sustained and their participation is improved.

 We have to acknowledge the students’ role in the learning process so they will learn effectively.
 But for most of us teachers, a handful of day-to-day simple acts of encouragement increase the likelihood that our students gain confidence in sharing their views and ideas.

 Simple questions like, ‘How are you feeling?’
-‘How did it happen?’ really make sense than asking ‘Who made it happen?’.
+‘How did it happen?’
+Really, it makes more sense than asking, ‘Who made it happen?’.
 Let me share amazing tips to teach students to ask questions to make your class discussions engaging and productive.

 7 Tips on How to Teach Students to Ask Questions